badgeteam/mch2022-firmware-ice40/cores/spi_slave/README.md

 License
 -------

-These cores are licensed under the BSD 3-clause licence (see LICENSE.bsd)
+The cores in this repository are licensed under the "CERN Open Hardware Licence Version 2 - Permissive" license.

+See LICENSE file for full text.